VS

 Beyond pure performance, interior space and usability matter most in daily life.
 This is where you see which car is more practical and versatile.

-In terms of boot space, the Peugeot 308 offers clearly perceptible more room – 412 L compared to 318 L. That’s a difference of about 94 L.
+Looking at boot space, the Peugeot 308 offers clearly more boot space – 412 L compared to 318 L. That’s a difference of about 94 L.

-When it comes to payload, Peugeot 308 evident takes the win – 503 kg compared to 390 kg.
+When it comes to payload, the Peugeot 308 carries visibly more – 503 kg compared to 390 kg.
 That’s a difference of about 113 kg.

 Volvo EX30